sjok101/Product-Landing-Page/README.md

 1. **client/:** This folder contains the front-end application using the React framework created with the `create-react-app` command.
 It showcases common sections and uses placeholders for easy replacement.
 2. **server/:** This folder will contain several backend applications to support the client to showcase their modularity.
 Currently, a server utilizing Mongoose, Node, and Express is available.

+### Configurations:
+1. Enable dynamic navbar with snap alignment in LandingPageStyles.css by removing the comment tags for the .body, .section-container, #landing-container.

 `*instruction may change in the future`